XPCMasterX/WebInterfaceRPI/README.md

 ### What's in here?
 * An API made with Python 3.8
-* An API made with Node.js if you prefer all Javascript
+* An API made with Node.js if you prefer all Javascript (Note: not available for armv6l versions of RPI: Raspberry Pi 0, Raspberry Pi 0 W, and Raspberry Pi 1 generation)
 * A Frontend using vanilla JS, HTML & CSS

 ### Dependencies
 * Python 3.8 and pip3 and if needed latest version of Node.js and npm
-* A Raspberry PI (only Python version for armv6l based RPIs) with Raspberry Pi OS installed
+* A Raspberry PI with Raspberry Pi OS installed
 * CamJam Edukit 3

 ### How to use